kgdunn/pid-book/univariate-review/univariate-review.rst

 .. answer::
 	:fullinclude: no

-	Two important precautions one has to take are:
+	Some important precautions one has to take are:

 	#.
-Keep all disturbance factors as constant as possible.
+Keep all disturbance factors as constant as possible: e.g. use the same staff for all experiments (*Corn* and *Sugar*), keep other variables on the process as constant as possible.

 	#.
+Randomize the **order** of the experiments, despite the cost, to obtain independent experimental measurements.
+For example, if you cannot use the same staff for all experiments, then the experiment order must be randomization.
+Do not, for example, use group A staff to run the *Corn* experiments and group B staff to run the *Sugar* experiments.

-Randomize the order of the experiments, despite the cost, to obtain independent experimental measurements.
-Randomization is the insurance we pay to ensure the results are not confounded by unmeasured disturbances.
+		Randomization is expensive and inconvenient, but is the insurance we pay to ensure the results are not confounded by unmeasured disturbances.

+	#.
+Use representative lots of corn- and sugar-based materials.
+You don't want to run all your experiments on one batch of corn or sugar.
+What if the batch of corn-based material was an unusual in some way and showed no difference, when really there is a long-term difference?
+Or the opposite could have occurred as well.

 .. question::

     There are two analytical techniques for measuring BOD.
 You wish to evaluate the two testing procedures, so that you can select the test which has lower cost, and fastest turn-around time, but without a compromise in accuracy.
 The table contains the results of the each test, performed on a sample that was split in half.